http4k/http4k/src/docs/blog/http4k_v4/index.md

 <img class="blogImage" src="./connect.png" alt="http4k connect"/>

 [http4k-connect](http://github.com/http4k/http4k-connect) is the team's newest side project, the purpose of which is to eventually standardise patterns for building 3rd party system adapters to various backend services, and for building your own Fakes (backed by data-stores such as InMemory, S3 or Redis).
-So far (v2.8.0.0), http4k-connect supports:
+So far (v2.8.0.0), http4k-connect supports at least the common-use case actions for the following systems (and the API is easily extendable for non-supplied actions):

 - AWS KMS: Key Management Service
 - AWS Lambda